g1patnaik/SurveyWeb/README.md

 2. Prototype Development
 3. Pilot Deployment with Stakeholders
 4. Iterative Refinement

+## Status

+- No active development.
+- No working code—currently a concept and planning space.
+- Open to collaboration or handoff!

 ## How You Can Help
 - Review our vision and provide feedback